kiranpe/maven-project/README.md

 Set up Java and Maven in Global tools in jenkins..

+Create nexus deployment user and change encrypt password with your encrypt passworld by following below stpes..

+Creating Maven security file..

+mvn -emp yourmasterpassword --> generates master encrypted password and update in settings-security.xml

+mvn -ep yourdeploymentuserpassword --> generates deployment user encryoted password and update it in settings.xml

 Update hosts file with K8S cluster ip's..

+Then follow either one of the below process..

 #Free Style Project:
 ---------------------